Neuromorphic Electronic Systems for Reservoir Computing: RC on Mixed Digital/Analog Neuromorphic Systems

-The majority of analog neuromorphic systems designed to solve machine learning/signal processing problems tend to rely on digital components, for instance, for pre-processing, encoding spike generation, storing the synaptic weights values and on-chip programmability/learning \cite{murray1988asynchronous,azghadi2013programmable,briiderle2010simulator}.
-Inter-chip and chip-to-chip communications are also primarily digital in some analog neuromorphic platforms \cite{murray1988asynchronous,aamir2016highly,chicca2006modeling}.
-Mixed analog/digital architectures are, therefore, very common in neuromorphic systems.
 In the context of hardware reservoir computing and inspired by the nonlinear properties of dendrites in biological neurons, \cite{roy2014liquid} proposed a readout learning mechanism which returns binary values for synaptic weights such that the ``choice" of connectivity can be implemented in a mixed analog/digital platform with the address event representation (AER) protocols where the connection matrix is stored in digital memory.
 Relying on the same communication protocol and exploiting the reconfigurable online learning spiking neuromorphic processor (ROLLS chip) introduced in \cite{qiao2015reconfigurable}, \cite{corradi2015neuromorphic} designed and fabricated a reservoir computer to detect spike-patterns in bio-potential and local field potential (LFP) recordings.
 The ROLLS neuromorphic processor (Figure \ref{fig: Fig3}) contains 256 adaptive exponential integrate-and-fire (spiking) neurons implemented with mixed signal analog/digital circuits.
 The neurons are connected to an array of $256 \times 256$ learning synapse circuits for modeling long-term plasticity mechanisms, an array of $256 \times 256$ programmable synapses with short-term plasticity circuits and $256 \times 2$ row of ``virtual synapses" for modeling excitatory and inhibitory synapses that have shared synaptic weights and time constants.
 The reservoir in this model comprises 128 randomly connected spiking neurons that receive spike event inputs from a neural recording system and aim to enhance the temporal properties of input patterns.
 The readout layer is afterwards trained by applying a spike-based Hebbian-like learning rule previously proposed in \cite{brader2007learning}.
 The results of this study suggest that the device mismatch and the limited precision of the analog circuits result in a diversity of neuronal responses that might be beneficial in a population coding scheme within the reservoir computing framework.